spreedly/spreedly-gem/README.txt

 == DESCRIPTION:

 The Spreedly gem provides a convenient Ruby wrapper for the goodness that is the http://spreedly.com API.
-Created by http://terralien.com.
+Created by Terralien[http://terralien.com].

-== FEATURES/PROBLEMS:
+== FEATURES:

 * Makes it easy to get started.
 * Fully tested.